+Increasing the connectivity and quality of open and green spaces is important to help facilitate wildlife movement and connect wildlife populations between habitats.
+There are several other benefits of green and open spaces such as recreation, and health-related community benefits; mitigation of pollutants entering the water, air, and soil; carbon sequestration; and economic benefits like tourism and recreation.
+Near urban growth areas, green and open spaces can play an important role in urban heat mitigation.

+This map is informational only and can be used or paired with other information, such as the Washington Wildlife Habitat Connectivity Working Group’s data and tools, to inform or identify areas for future conservation opportunities or that are important in maintaining and enhancing wildlife and habitat connectivity.
+This map is not intended to result in any additional requirements upon landowners to conserve specific areas on their private lands, nor shall it restrict the use or management of such lands for agricultural or forestry purposes.
+Collaboration with organizations such as tribal governments, jurisdictional or agency partners, and environmental and wildlife community groups can increase opportunities to further connect open and green spaces within Thurston County to improve recreational and habitat connectivity.

-E. Level of Service
+F. Level of Service

 Thurston County currently oversees 2,578 acres of parklands, comprised of 24 properties.
-An inventory of existing park acreages and the means for financing improvements and acquisitions is shown in the County’s Capital Improvement Program, Appendix G.
+An inventory of existing park acreages and the means for financing improvements and acquisitions is shown in the county’s Capital Improvement Program, Appendix G.

 Of the 2,578 acres of parkland, 972 acres (12 sites, which includes 3 developed trails) are developed parkland.
-Thurston County Park’s Level of Service (LOS) is 3.0 acres per 1,000 residents, and per capacity Level of Service as described in the 2020 Parks Impact Fee Study, as amended.
-Based on the 2040 population data, this 3.0 acre/1,000 residents LOS creates a need for 1,181 acres of operational park land.
-Since Thurston County currently has 972 acres of developed and operational parkland and trails, the net increase of developed land needed for park and trail purposes to meet the LOS standard is 210 acres (Table 9-1).
+Thurston County Park’s Level of Service (LOS) is 3.0 acres per 1,000 residents, based on the per capita Level of Service as described in the 2020 Parks Impact Fee Study.
+Based on the 2045 population data, this 3.0 acre/1,000 residents LOS creates a need for 1,151 acres of operational park land.
+Since Thurston County currently has 972 acres of developed and operational parkland and trails, the net increase of developed land needed for park and trail purposes to meet the LOS standard is 179 acres (Table 9-1).

 Based on public input, the county has identified the highest priorities as development and acquisition of multiple use trails, water access sites, picnic sites and natural resource preserves.